dlccyes/CollegeNotes/NTUNotes/Junior/Operating Systems.md

 	- find least recently used frame
 	- would not suffer from Belady's Anomaly
 		- frame priority independent of num of frames
-	- using counter
+	- implementation with counter
 		- a counter recording the most recently referenced time for each page entry
 		- find the pte with smallest counter for replacement
-	- using stack
+	- implementation with stack
 		- doubly-linked list stack
 		- page referenced -> move to top of the stack
 			- change 6 pointers